 Video of the Day

-Hiring a personal trainer from the YMCA will help you remain motivated and disciplined with your exercise regime.
-You will feel more accountable to complete your exercise sessions and will likely be pushed to work harder than if you were exercising alone.
-The personal trainer will monitor you to ensure that you’re completing each exercise using correct technique and at the appropriate intensity.
-YMCA locations offer all of the major health gym equipment, including cardiovascular machines, weight machines, free weights, mats, exercise balls and most likely a swimming pool.
+Hiring a personal trainer from the YMCA will help you remain motivated and disciplined with your exercise regimen.
+A trainer will hold you accountable to complete your exercise sessions — both when you are working with your trainer and when you are working out alone.
+During your sessions, you will likely be pushed to work harder than if you were exercising alone.

 Your personal trainer at the YMCA will begin by questioning you about your health and fitness goals and by performing a fitness assessment.
-Once your trainer has your baseline information and what you’d like to improve, they will develop a personalized training program.
+A fitness assessment may include body fat testing, and tests to measure your endurance, strength and flexibility.
+Once your trainer has your baseline information and what you’d like to improve, she will develop a personalized training program.

 Read more: 7 Benefits of Hiring a Personal Trainer